 Protecting the President is certainly an honorable profession, and for the most part The Sentinel portrays this occupation in a way befitting the title.
 Yet, when considering the film for teens, parents may want to be on the lookout for approaching bullets of a different sort.

 Starring Michael Douglas, Kiefer Sutherland, Kim Basinger.
 Theatrical release April 20, 2006.
 Updated February 13, 2012

 Rating & Content Info

-The Sentinel is rated PG-13 for some intense violence and a scene of sensuality.
+Why is The Sentinel rated PG-13?
+The Sentinel is rated PG-13 by the MPAA for some intense violence and a scene of sensuality.